aleesteele/aleesteele.github.io/_drafts/2024-12-10-three-readings-on-intuition.md

 ---
 layout: post
-title: three readings on the role of intuition
+title: on the role of intuition in alt-ac life
 date: 2024-12-02 23:00:00 +0000
 category: blog
 published: false